-Katsuaki Shigemitsu (重光克昭), aged 52, has been a non-executive Director since 8 March 2007.
+Katsuaki Shigemitsu (重光克昭), aged 53, has been a non-executive Director since 8 March 2007.
 Mr. Shigemitsu is also a shareholder and director of Shigemitsu, the Group's franchisor.
-In addition, Mr. Shigemitsu has served as a nonexecutive director of a Singapore-listed company, namely Japan Food Holdings Limited since November 2008.
-Mr. Shigemitsu has over 15 years of experience in the F&B industry.
+Mr. Shigemitsu has over 25 years of experience in the F&B industry.
 After his graduation in 1991, Mr. Shigemitsu joined his family's business, Shigemitsu.
 Mr. Shigemitsu commenced his work as a restaurant manager in an Ajisen restaurant in Japan.
 Subsequently, Mr. Shigemitsu has assumed several senior management positions in Shigemitsu.
 In 1995, he was appointed as the vice-chairman of Shigemitsu.
 In 1997, he was appointed as the chairman of Shigemitsu.
 Mr. Shigemitsu holds a degree in structural engineering from the Kumamoto Institute of Technology (熊本工業大學).